bahaahassanieh/pyip2asn/README.md

 # Introduction

-### Warning: This module is in a very early development stage as of 13/07/2016.
+### Warning: This module is in early development stage as of 13/07/2016.
 It may have few bugs.

-`pyip2asn` is a python module takes a IPv4 address and returns Autonomous System Number (ASN) and AS Description.
+`pyip2asn` is a python module that takes an IPv4 address as an argument and returns Autonomous System Number (ASN) and AS Description as a python tuple.

-Under the hood it uses cymru ip to asn database to map `IPv4` addresses to AS Numbers.
-Cymru database is queried via DNS and reposne is parsed.
+Under the hood it uses Cymru ip to asn database to map `IPv4` addresses to AS Numbers.
+Cymru database is queried via DNS and reponse is parsed.

-AS Description is scraped from http://www.bgplookingglass.com web page and then combined with the DNS result from Cymru database.
+AS Description is scraped from http://www.bgplookingglass.com and then AS description is combined with the DNS result from Cymru database.

-You need internet conenction to be able to use `pyip2asn`
+You need internet connection to be able to use `pyip2asn`

 # Example